Alexander Scammell: Biography

+Legacy

+A monument was erected in Williamsburg to Scammell but may never have been engraved the following inscription:

 The inscription was written by Scammell's friend, Col. David Humphreys of Rhode Island.

 A commemorative engraving, entitled "Death of Col. Scammell at the Siege of Yorktown", by Alonzo Chappel, was published by Johnson Fry & Company, NY, in 1859.

 Both Alexander Scammell Wadsworth and Henry Alexander Scammell Dearborn were named by his friends Peleg Wadsworth and Henry Dearborn in memory of him.
 Lieutenant Colonel Alexander Scammell Brooks, the son of Colonel John Brooks of Massachusetts, who would later become the 11th governor of that state, was born Oct 19, 1781.

 Fort Scammell in Casco Bay, Maine, is named after him.
 Also in 1933, the Alexander Scammell Bridge over the Bellamy River near Durham, New Hampshire, was named after him and a street was named in his honor at the time of the founding of Marietta, Ohio, the first establishment in the Northwest Territory.

+As a person

-Alexander Scammell was a tall man for the times.
+Scammell was a tall man for the times.
 Accounts differ, with him described as being 6'2" to 6'5" tall with blue eyes and a fair complexion.
 As a member of Washington's inner circle for three years, he was known for having an easy manner and being one of the few people who could lighten the moods of and make George Washington laugh with his humorous stories and jokes.
 In fact Washington considered Scammell to be one of the funniest men in the army.
 Scammell had the rare ability to lead and inspire loyalty as evinced by one of his captains, who at the Siege of Yorktown shortly after the taking of Redoubt #10, sacrificed his own honor by threatening the life of the captured Major Campbell to avenge his favorite (Col Scammell); Alexander Hamilton, who commanded the American assault, interceded saved Major Campbell.